 - The northbound lane split under Bangerter will remain in place.
 Drivers should stay to the right to exit at Bangerter Highway.

 - Crews plan to shift traffic onto new asphalt on the 14600 South off-ramp during the night of October 13.
 Motorists will still be able to use the ramp during this work but should use extra caution in this area.

 - Crews plan to set the overhead electronic message sign near the 11400 South southbound off-ramp as early as the morning of Wednesday, Oct.
 14. There will be a rolling slowdown from 1–3 a.m. in that area.
 Plan ahead to avoid delays.

 ONGOING CONSTRUCTION ACTIVITIES

-- Expect frequent nighttime triple-lane closures on I-15 throughout July.
-Crews may go down to a single lane in each direction starting at 11 p.m.
+- Expect frequent nighttime triple-lane closures on I-15 throughout October.
+Crews may reduce I-15 to a single lane in each direction starting at 11 p.m.
 Sunday through Thursday and at midnight Friday and Saturday.

-- Work continues at the interchange to relocate utilities and construct the new northbound bridge.
+- Work continues at the interchange to relocate utilities and construct the new southbound bridge.

 - Motorists can expect intermittent flagging operations and reduced lane widths in this area during the day and lane restrictions at night.

-- Nightly single lane closures with one-way flagging operations are ongoing on both the east and west Frontage Roads while crews build retaining walls and relocate utilities.
+- Nightly single lane closures with one-way flagging operations are ongoing on both the east and west Frontage Roads while crews relocate utilities.

-- Expect short-term delays and an increase in nighttime noise and construction activity through spring 2015.
+- Expect short-term delays and an increase in nighttime noise and construction activity through Fall 2015.